ut-issl/s2e-documents/Specifications/Component/Abstract/Spec_ObcCommunicationBase.md

 2. Destructor
    1. overview
       - In the destructor, the communication port is closed.
-      - If the port is already closed by another component, the close function returns error, and the constructors output a message.
+      - If another component has closed the port, the close function returns an error, and the constructors output a message.
    2. inputs and outputs
       - N/A
    3. algorithm